 JTCC began hosting Wheelchair Tennis clinics year-round in partnership with MedStar National Rehabilitation Hospital (NRH) in 2018.
 The clinics are led by Brenda Gilmore, one of the top wheelchair tennis coaches in the nation, and assisted by JTCC staff and High Performance program players along with MedStar NRH volunteers.

-JTCC offers a free clinic to junior and adult players.
-Registration is now open for the fall session from September 12 – November 21.
+JTCC offers a free weekly clinic year-round to junior and adult players; please register in advance by clicking the button below.
 Clinics are held on Sundays from 1-2 pm for juniors and 1-3 pm for adults.

-Contact Head of Adaptive Tennis Gabby Hesse to learn more about JTCC’s wheelchair tennis program and upcoming events.
+Contact Head of Wheelchair & Adaptive Tennis Gabby Hesse to learn more about JTCC’s wheelchair tennis program and upcoming events.